domainsofapp/domainsofapp.github.io/_posts/2018-06-24-life-mantras.md

 If anything in life is easy, you are doing it wrong.
 (More realistically, if anything in life is easy, you are either doing it sub-optimally, or you have already learned how to do it optimally.)

 Strive for excellence.
-Whether you achieve it or not doesn't matter.
+Whether you achieve it or not does not matter.
 'Tis the strive that counts.

 Self-immerse in culture.